Panjshir Province: History

 Panjshir was attacked multiple times during the 1980s Soviet–Afghan War, against Ahmad Shah Massoud and his forces.
 The Panjshir region was in rebel control from August 17, 1979, after a regional uprising.
 Aided by its mountainous terrain, the region was well defended by mujahedeen commanders during the war against the PDPA government and the Soviet Union.

 After the collapse of the Democratic Republic of Afghanistan in 1992, the area became part of the Islamic State of Afghanistan.
 By the late 1990s, Panjshir and neighboring Badakhshan province served as a staging ground for the Northern Alliance against the Taliban.
-On September 9, 2001, Defense Minister Massoud was assassinated by two al-Qaeda operatives.
+On September 9, 2001, Defense Minister Ahmad Shah Massoud was assassinated by two al-Qaeda operatives.
 Two days later the September 2001 attacks occurred in the United States and this led to the start of a major U.S.-led war in Afghanistan.

 Containing the Panjshir Valley, in April 2004 Panjshir District of Parwan Province was turned into a province under the Karzai administration.
 The Afghan National Security Forces (ANSF) established several bases in the province.
 In the meantime, the International Security Assistance Force (ISAF) also established bases, a US-led Provincial Reconstruction Team (PRT) began operating in Panjshir in the late 2000s.

 Following the Fall of Kabul on 15 August 2021, anti-Taliban forces loyal to the Islamic Republic of Afghanistan fled to the Panjshir Province.
 They formed the National Resistance Front of Afghanistan and kept fighting the new Islamic Emirate of Afghanistan in an ongoing conflict.
 The new resistance forces flew the old flag of the Northern Alliance.
-The resistance have held the Panjshir Valley and captured districts in neighboring provinces.
+The resistance has held the Panjshir Valley and captured districts in neighboring provinces.
 By early September 2021, Taliban forces managed to push into Panjshir and capture several districts from the National Resistance Front of Afghanistan, before gaining control of Bazarak on 6 September, pushing remaining resistance fighters into the mountains.
 However, clashes still remain ongoing between the Taliban and resistance fighters in Panjshir Province.
 A subsequent visit by Radio Télévision Suisse and Journeyman Pictures into Bazarak in October 2021 also revealed that despite claims of NRF inactivity by local Taliban officials, an armed confrontation between the NRF Taliban was in fact occurring in an undisclosed location in the mountains surrounding Bazarak, with resistance forces gaining the upper hand, thus confirming that the NRF remains still active near Bazarak and in Panjshir Province.
 Although the NRF continues to carry out attacks, it does not control any territory in the province.